 About Termite Season

 Every so often, large termite colonies will send out specialized reproductive termites (called alates) to establish new colonies.
 These winged termites are commonly known as “swarmers” because of their propensity to form swarms as they search for mates.
-Swarmers are the first sign of termite season and tend to appear at the onset of warmer weather after the winter months.
+Swarmers are the first sign of termite season and appear at the onset of warmer weather after the winter months.
 Depending on the species, they can appear as early as March or as late as November.
 They can be found swarming indoors and outdoors both day and night.

-However, in warmer climates, termite season doesn’t have hard beginning and end dates.
+However, in warmer climates, termite season doesn’t have a hard beginning and end dates.
 In fact, if the weather is warm enough, termites can thrive all year long.

 What To Know About Termite Swarms

 Termites are the most destructive of all household pests, bar none.
 While rodents like mice and rats can cause structural damage, it’s nothing compared to a full-fledged termite infestation.
 If you notice a termite swarm on your property, it’s the first sign of a potentially major problem.

 Swarming termites indicate that there is at least one established colony in the area.
 Finding a swarm of termites could mean that a termite infestation has grown to maturity on your property and disperses new reproductive termites to form more colonies.

 You can usually identify the type of termite inhabiting your property based on the behavior of the swarmers.
 Drywood termites prefer to swarm around dusk and are attracted to light.
 You can find them congregating around outdoor lights and on windowsills.
 Subterranean termites are known to swarm indoors and can be seen during the day.

 If you notice termites swarming on your property, there are steps you can take to protect your property and discourage swarms from forming: